johnridesabike/bikewalklife/posts/2020/10/even-when-law-forbids-jaywalking-rational-natural-choice.md

 - Angie Schmitt
 - Charles T. Brown
 - pedestrian
+excerpt: >
+  In the US, we all grow up learning that jaywalking is dangerous and illegal.
+  Most of the time, we don’t question that.
+Of course people shouldn’t step outside of designated walking paths after waiting for the pedestrian signal to turn and after looking both ways.
+Of course streets are for cars, so people outside of cars shouldn’t expect to be safe.
+Eventually this thought process brings us to its ultimate conclusion: of course that person killed by a car brought her fate upon herself, she was jaywalking.

 ---
 In the US, we all grow up learning that jaywalking is dangerous and illegal.
 Most of the time, we don’t question that. _Of course_ people shouldn’t step outside of designated walking paths after waiting for the pedestrian signal to turn and after looking both ways. _Of course_ streets are for cars, so people outside of cars shouldn’t expect to be safe.
 Eventually this thought process brings us to its ultimate conclusion: _of course_ that person killed by a car brought her fate upon herself, she was _jaywalking_.